azn-abel/azn-abel.github.io/_posts/2025-04-26-stop-slacking.md

 So you have your website built and running on `http://localhost:5173` (or some other port).
 Congratulations!
 You've already come a long way, so give yourself a pat on the back.
 Now you want your site to be accessible by anyone on the internet.

-My go-to is [Cloudflare Pages](https://pages.cloudflare.com/).
+My go-to for deploying static websites is [Cloudflare Pages](https://pages.cloudflare.com/).
 All you need to do to get started with them is create an account and link your GitHub.
 From there, you create a Pages deployment, fill out their very short configuration options, and (about 10 minutes later) boom!
 Your site is live 🥳!